 II.
 Kicking – The Keeper may kick the Quaffle any number of times while in his/her own Keeper Zone.

 III.
-Possession – When the Keeper is in sole possession of the Quaffle while in the Keeper Zone, opposing players must not attempt to steal it from her.
+Possession – When the Keeper is in sole possession of the Quaffle while in the Keeper Zone, opposing players must not attempt to steal it from them.
 If the Keeper attempts to steal the Quaffle while in the Keeper Zone, the keeper must gain sole possession of the Quaffle before she is granted immunity.

 IV.
 Knockout Effect Immunity – While in the Keeper Zone, the Keeper is immune to the Knockout Effect.
 Beaters may continue to throw Bludgers at the keeper for the purposes of distraction, but the Keeper is not subject to any effects if she/he is hit.